startgridsrc/pgs4a/README.md

 # pgs4a
-An evolution of the deprecated Pygame Subset for Android.
+A slightly modified version of the deprecated Pygame Subset for Android.
 It's an easy way to port your Pygame to your mobile devices!
 Pgs4a was made by Tom Rothamel, Patrick Dawson and others, using Kivy's *python-for-android* packager to make Pygame games run on android.
 He developed pgs4a until 2013 until he moved on with his other projects.
 Meanwhile, I made a couple of edits to pgs4a for it to work nicely in the constantly evolving android environment.
+Note that it still depends on outdated versions of libraries, like Python 2.7, and app bundles for google play are not supported.

 # Changelog